- Business and Employment

 Rui Carreira is a Marketing Major who graduated in the ESGTS - Santarém University in Portugal.

-A design and writing freelancer, his passion about marketing inspired him to create this article.
+A design and writing freelancer, his passion about marketing inspired him to create this article and to share the designs contained in this post.

 If you liked this article feel free to browse his writing profile here.